 - a.
 Equipment worn by a player that could endanger other players. - b.
 Tape or any bandage other than that used to protect an injury, subject to the approval of the umpire. - c.
 Hard, abrasive or unyielding equipment that is not completely covered and padded, subject to the approval of the umpire. - d.
-Cleats that extend more than 1⁄2 inch from the base of the shoe (See Appendix E for full specifications).
-(Rule 9-2-2-d) - e.
+Cleats that extend more than 1⁄2 inch from the base of the shoe (See Appendix E for full specifications). - e.
 Any equipment that could confuse or deceive an opponent. - f.
 Any equipment that could provide an unfair advantage to any player. - g.
 Adhesive material, paint, grease or any other slippery substance applied to equipment or on a player's person, clothing or attachment (Exception: Eye shade (Rule 1-4-6-e)). - h.
 Uniform attachments other than towels (Rule 1-4-6-a). - i.
 Rib pads, shoulder pad attachments and back protectors that are not totally covered.
 (A.R.
 1-4-7:II) - j.
 Visible bandannas worn on the field outside the team area.
 (A.R.
 1-4-7:I) - k.
 Jerseys that do not conform with Rule 1-4-5. - 1.
 Non-standard overbuilt facemask.
 (A.R.
-1-4-7:IV) (See Appendix E for examples.)
+1-4-7:IV) (See Appendix E for examples.) - m.
+Equipment that has been modified in a way that reduces the protection of the player wearing it or any other participant.